cassiano/memoize-ts/README.md

 - `getCache()`: returns the internal cache (currently implemented as an array), used primarily for inspection/debugging purposes.
 - `clearAll()`: purges the entire cache.
-- `clearEntry(p1: P1, p2: P2, … pn: Pn)`: purges an specific entry, based on the arguments `p1, p2, … pn`, applied to the supplied custom parameter-comparison function, if any, or the default one.
+- `clearEntry(p1: P1, p2: P2, … pn: Pn)`: purges an specific entry, based on the arguments `p1, p2, … pn`, applied to the supplied custom parameter-comparison callback function, if any, or the default one.
 As usual, the types `P1, P2, … Pn` are always automatically inferred by TS.

 The example below makes use of these methods: